Aries Constellation: Myths and Meaning Behind the Ram’s Head Symbol

 For the Babylonians, Aries was the agricultural worker who brought the entire zodiac to a close.
 It is unclear why the Babylonians renamed the constellation after the ram.
 As a result of the Neo-Babylonian zodiac, which was redone in the 7th century BC, Arietis, Hamal, as well as other stars found near the vernal equinox became very prominent in the zodiac, and as a result, Aries became quite important in astrology.

-Aries is currently in an equinox because the Sun is moving from north to south.
+Aries native is currently in an equinox because the Sun is moving from north to south.
 The equinox has shifted to Pisces due to the slow precession of Earth’s axis.
 The city was in Greek territory, in modern-day northern Iraq, from about 130 BC, but prior to that, it was identified as being south of Gamma Arietis (Mesarthim) and set as the beginning of the zodiac.

 Aries is shown in Greek mythology as the ram who helped Phrixus, a young boy, escape the river Caurus, then escorted him to the land of Colchis, where he sacrificed the ram to the gods.
 The Golden Fleece that he placed in a temple as a disguise for the ram’s skin that he smuggled into the city is the same Golden Fleece that is used by Jason and the Argonauts in their adventure.